UltiPro/Console-Messanger/README.md

 # Console-Messenger
-Console Messenger created by Patryk 'UltiPro' Wójtowicz using Python and RSA encryption.
+Console Messenger created by Patryk 'UltiPro' Wójtowicz using Python and RSA encryption

 The project uses:
 <ul>